Magda Goebbels: Death

 Magda was among the last to see both Hitler and Eva Braun before they committed suicide on the afternoon of 30 April 1945.
 On the following day, 1 May, Magda and Joseph arranged for SS dentist Helmut Kunz to inject their six children with morphine so that when they were unconscious, an ampule of cyanide could be then crushed in each of their mouths.
 Kunz later stated he gave the children morphine injections, but it was Magda and SS-Obersturmbannführer Ludwig Stumpfegger (Hitler's personal doctor) who administered the cyanide.
 Author James P. O'Donnell concluded that although Stumpfegger was probably involved in drugging the children, Magda killed them herself.
+The subsequent Soviet autopsy of 12 year old Helga noted bruises on her body, but did not specifically state where.
+O'Donnell surmised this showed that Helga had struggled for life before dying.

 Magda appears to have contemplated and talked about killing her children a month in advance.
 According to her friend and sister-in-law (from her first marriage) Ello Quandt, she told her that they were all going to take poison.

 We have demanded monstrous things from the German people, treated other nations with pitiless cruelty.
 For this the victors will exact their full revenge...we can't let them think we are cowards.
 Everybody else has the right to live.
 We haven't got this right—we have forfeited it.
 I make myself responsible.
 I belonged.
 I believed in Hitler and for long enough in Joseph Goebbels...Suppose I remain alive, I should immediately be arrested and interrogated about Joseph.
 If I tell the truth I must reveal what sort of man he was—must describe all that happened behind the scenes.
 Then any respectable person would turn from me in disgust.
 It would be equally impossible to do the opposite—that is to defend what he has done, to justify him to his enemies, to speak up for him out of true conviction...That would go against my conscience.
 So you see, Ello, it would be quite impossible for me to go on living.
 We will take the children with us, they are too good, too lovely for the world which lies ahead.
 In the days to come Joseph will be regarded as one of the greatest criminals that Germany has ever produced.
 His children would hear that said daily, people would torment them, despise and humiliate them.
 They would have to bear the burden of his sins and vengeance would be wreaked on them...
 It has all happened before.
 You know how I told you at the time quite frankly what the Führer said in the Café Anast in Munich when he saw the little Jewish boy, you remember?
 That he would like to squash him flat like a bug on the wall...I couldn't believe it and thought it was just provocative talk.
 But he really did it later.
 It was all so unspeakably gruesome...